allenz1120/Smart-and-Connected-Systems-Projects/quest-5/report.md

 -----

 ## Summary
 For this quest, we were tasked with creating a cruise control and collision avoidance system for an RC car.
-We achieve this using an ultrasonic sensor, a LIDAR sensor, an optical decoder, and PID control.
+We achieve this using an ultrasonic sensor, a LIDAR sensor, an optical encoder, and PID control.
 Using these tools, we are able to stay within +/- 25cm of a centerline,

 ## Self-Assessment